Criminal Sexual Conduct in the Workplace

 Can a person go to jail for harassment? | Classifications of criminal sexual offenses

 While most cases of sexual harassment are civil, New York City, New Jersey, Philadelphia and Miami laws recognize several types of non-consensual sexual behavior and classifies them by varying degrees of the law which can be criminal in nature.
 The basic breakdown includes:

 - Criminal sexual act — engaging in oral or anal sex without the person’s consent.
 If found guilty, offenders could be incarcerated for up to 25 years for the most severe violations.

 - Sexual abuse — sexual contact by forcible compulsion in which offenders may serve anywhere from three months or seven years in prison if convicted.

-- Forcible touching —grabbing, squeezing or pinching the victim’s sexual or other intimate parts for the purpose of degrading, abusing or gratifying his own desire.
+- Assault and battery — grabbing, squeezing or pinching the victim’s sexual or other intimate parts for the purpose of degrading, abusing or gratifying his own desire.
 If found guilty, the perpetrator could spend up to a year incarcerated.

 - Rape — non-consensual sexual intercourse by forcible compulsion or the victim is incapable of consent.
 Perpetrators could face up to 25 years in prison for the most serious offenses.

 - False imprisonment — imprisoning a person without their consent or the legal authority to do so.

 - Stalking — At the highest level, stalking in the first degree — a Class D Felony — the stalker has “intentionally or recklessly” caused physical injury.

 These categories are generally broken down into First, Second and Third degree violations of the law depending upon the frequency and severity of the offense committed.
 You may be considered unable to consent if you were under the influence of drugs or alcohol, or the victim has a disability preventing them from offering consent.
 Specific illegal acts could include rape, groping, forced kissing, penetration with a foreign object or inappropriate touching of your body or clothing.